 Under the rules and regulations created by the Province, the County's Member Municipalities are responsible for the administration of the tax billing, tax adjustments, collection process, issuance of rebates, and taxpayer inquiries.

 Property Assessment Codes and Classes

 Classes of Properties

-Current legislation requires MPAC to allocate properties into nine mandatory property classes.
+Current legislation requires MPAC to allocate properties into ten mandatory property classes.
+These classes are defined by a Realty Tax Class (RTC) designation.